megapython/megapython/docs/basics/installation.md

     cd

-If you are using bash, open the bash_profile, since I am using Visual Studio Code, I can directly open the file by typing
+If you are using bash, open the .bash_profile, if .bash_profile is not present you can create and edit it, since I am using Visual Studio Code, I can directly open the file by typing

     code .bash_profile

-If you are using atom, you can open by

-    atom .bash_profile

-Or if you are using PyCharm

-    charm .bash_profile

 Instead of bash if you are using zsh, you can open .zshrc